danczakre/RCSFA_CoreMS/README.md

 10) Install Podman, an open-source alternative to Docker
     - **On Windows:** Follow the instructions from Podman’s own documentation (https://podman-desktop.io/docs/installation/windows-install)
-      - You will also need to ensure you have “Compose” setup (https://podman-desktop.io/docs/compose/setting-up-compose)
+      - You will also need to ensure you have “Compose” setup (https://podman-desktop.io/docs/compose/setting-up-compose).
+There should be an option during the Podman Desktop installation process.
+      - **Important:** After you install Podman and it asks if you want to initialize a machine, press the "Skip" button in the upper right corner of the window to move onto the Compose installation.
     - **On macOS:** Use homebrew to install Podman
 ```
 brew install podman